vk-cs/docs-public/docs/en/intro/billing/service-management/corporate/corporate.md

    If the TIN is found in the contractor database, most of the organization's details will be filled in automatically.

 1. Fill in the fields that were left empty and click **Next step**.
-1. In the window that opens, specify the legal address of the organization.
+1. In the window that opens, specify the legal address of the organization or the sole proprietor.

    If the TIN is found in the contractor database, the address is filled in automatically.
 If necessary, the pre-filled field values can be edited.